junipertcy/simpliciality-testing/docs/index.rst

 Acknowledgements
 ----------------
-The `simplicial-test` library is inspired and supported by the following great humans, `Josh Grochow`_, `Jean-Gabriel Young`_, and `Alice Patania`_.
+The :code:`Simplicial-test` library is inspired and supported by the following great humans, `Josh Grochow`_, `Jean-Gabriel Young`_, and `Alice Patania`_.

 We want to thank